thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 The `dseg` message requests either the entire masternode list or a specific entry.
 To request the list of all masternodes, use an empty txIn (TXID of all zeros and an index of 0xFFFFFFFF).
-To request information about a specific masternode, use the unspent output associated with that masternode.
+To request information about a specific masternode, use the unspent outpoint associated with that masternode.

 The response to a `dseg` message is an `mnb` message inventory and an `mnp` message inventory for each requested masternode.
 Masternodes ignore this